Are you thinking of becoming a homesteader?

 Although most times bees are pretty docile little creatures, you never know when one will get a spur up its tail and decide that you have become an unwelcome visitor

-In those instances, you’ll want some protection.
+In those instances, you’ll need some protection.

 Bee suits help protect against those untimely bee stings that you simply try to avoid as a beekeeper.